lue-bird/elm-review-upgrade/README.md

 ## not currently supported
 - upgrading variants in any way is not supported because that's usually more involved, transforming patterns and stuff
-- anything that involves more context than just the old function and its arguments to upgrade (e.g. when a function returns a new field and we'd need to adjust type annotations)
+- anything that involves more context than just the old function/type and its arguments to upgrade (e.g. when a function returns a new field and we'd need to adjust type annotations)
 - 👀 something else you'd like to see?